elliottinvent/Twatter/readme.md

 - access_token
 - access_token_secret

-Enter this information in to the `settings.EXAMPLE.yaml` file and rename the file to `settings.yaml` and you're good to go.
+Enter this information in to `settings.EXAMPLE.yaml` file, rename the file to `settings.yaml` and you're good to go.

 ## Running Twatter
-Download the repository, navigate to the downloaded repository, add your Twitter credentials to settings.yml (see above) and then you're ready to run it.
+Download the repository, navigate to the downloaded folder, add your Twitter credentials to settings.yml (see above) and then you're ready to run it.

 if you're using Bundler, run:
 ```ruby